The promise of

 in Alzheimer’s Mice Model

-In the Morris Water Maze test, mice treated with the active ingredient in IGC-AD1 significantly improved times and made less errors than those in the control group.
+In a Morris Water Maze test, mice dosed with the API in IGC-AD1 had significantly improved times and less errors than those in the control group demonstrating that memory improved in transgenic (APP/PS1) mice.

 Representation of Cao et al., 2014